alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 - write tests
 - wire it to the cli

 Before we get started: Yes, I know this could be a two-line bash script.
-(I know this because I wrote one to get that number.)
-Still, I'd rather learn Rust 😏🦀, so stick around for the joy of exploration.
+(I know because I wrote one to verify this point.)
+Still, I'd rather learn Rust 😏🦀, and I like the idea of never copy-pasting a previous blog article's first 7 lines into a new markdown file ever again.

-On the subject of exploration: if you prefer the path of self discovery, here's a <a href="https://github.com/alephnode/rust-sandbox/tree/master/generate_blog_template" target="_blank">link to the GitHub repo</a> for this project.
+If you prefer the path of self discovery, here's the <a href="https://github.com/alephnode/rust-sandbox/tree/master/generate_blog_template" target="_blank">link to the GitHub repo</a> for this project.

 Also, if you haven't already done so, install the Rust compiler and package manager by following the instructions in the <a href="https://doc.rust-lang.org/book/title-page.html" target="_blank">Rustlang documentation.</a>